ReactiveXYZ-Dev/um-weblogin/README.md

 saml_input = html.find(attrs={"name": "SAMLResponse"})
 saml_id = saml_input['value']

-# Post SAML response to Canvas
+# Post SAML response to Canvas...
 session.post('https://umich.instructure.com/login/saml', data={'SAMLResponse': saml_id})

-# ... and you have a fully authenticated Canvas session!
+# ...and you have a fully authenticated Canvas session!
 Pretty easy, right?
 print(session.get('https://umich.instructure.com/').text)

-# Now do whatever creepy things you want by crawling Canvas
+# Now do whatever creepy things you want with Canvas!
 ```

 ### Development
 Please post a issue or pull request if you see bugs or have any suggestions :)

 ### TODOs
-* It'd be awesome to be able to also accept Duo requests automatically, but can introduce a security concern (You know, some other guy can just log into your account automatically, which breaks the purpose of 2fa already).
+* It'd be awesome to be able to also accept Duo requests automatically, but can introduce a security concern (anyone can just log into your account automatically, which breaks the purpose of 2fa already).
 Still, nice to have as a potential on/off feature.
+(Seems very hard and Duo disabled use of third party SSL certs, well done)